 As waymarks also come in a variety of shapes, sizes and forms, it’s good to know what you’ll need to find on them too.
 The words “Semper Explorandum” and an index code are unmistakable indicators you are dealing with a waymark.
 The index code number means there is a further story available, granting explorers more context for those that pursue it.

 Deciphering the index number is also relatively straightforward.
 Using the sample below, you’ll spot the index code directly below the triangle.
 The first three numbers are from the troupe number that placed it, in this case Troupe 001.
 The middle character is the subject code.
 Here E is a stellar anchor point (a detailed list of these codes can be found in the back of the field guide).
-Finally, A01 is the ID code for that marker and subject code.
+Finally, A01 is the ID code for that marker.

 With the index code in hand accessing the records connected to these markers is done with a cell phone.
 Start by text messaging the index code number to 1-678-WAY-MARK (+1-678-929-6275), this will prime the system.
 Shortly after sending this message you will receive a confirmation text back, affirming that your story is ready.
 With the positive response in hand, you’re free to call the waymark system to hear the tale.
 If you don’t get a response, wait a moment and if necessary try again.